roldel/Django3-user-auth-system/README.md

 EMAIL_HOST_PASSWORD = ‘your account’s password’
 ```

 For your gmail SMTP to process the emails, make sure you allow "Less secure apps" in your associated google account settings.
-Also you might have to clear the security warnings that might arise, as you start to use the service (gmail will send you an email)
+Also you might have to clear the security warnings, that might arise, as you start to use the service (gmail will send you an email)